 As the KNX Secure Checklist says, many of the above can be overcome with very simple measures and of course by making use of KNX Secure.
 KNX offers so many opportunities to make buildings smart that it would be a shame to let this be spoiled by avoidable security attacks.

 KNX provides all the required puzzle pieces: one just has to lay them in the right way.

 Home and building automation with KNX is secure.
 Our technology follows all necessary security regulations.
 The KNX Secure technology is standardised according to EN 50090-3-4, which means that KNX successfully blocks hacker attacks on the digital infrastructure of networked buildings.
 Thus minimising the risk of digital break-ins.

-KNX Secure, which internationally also relies on security algorithms standardised according to ISO 18033-3, such as AES 128 CCM encryption, in order to effectively prevent attacks on the digital infrastructure of buildings and to achieve the highest level of data protection.
+Moreover, KNX Secure meets the highest encryption standards (according to ISO 18033-3, such as AES 128 CCM encryption) in order to effectively prevent attacks on the digital infrastructure of buildings and to achieve the highest level of data protection.

-KNX IP Secure protects the IP communication between the KNX installations.
+KNX Secure guarantees maximum protection by offering a double protection.
 KNX IP Secure extends the IP protocol in such a way that all transferred telegrams and data are completely encrypted.
-KNX Data Secure effectively protects user data, including data exchanged with the various terminals, against unauthorised access and manipulation by means of encryption and authentication.
-Both mechanisms can be combined and used in parallel to achieve maximum safety.
+KNX Data Secure effectively protects user data against unauthorised access and manipulation by means of encryption and authentication.